What Are Age Spots?

 - Apply sunscreen at least 30 minutes before sun exposure.
 Reapply every two hours, and more often if swimming or perspiring.

 - Wear protective clothing such as hats, pants, and long-sleeved shirts.
-These helps protect your skin from UV rays.
+These help protect your skin from UV rays.
 For the best protection, wear UV-blocking clothes with an ultraviolet protection factor (UPF) of at least 40.